 DirectX 3.0 drivers

-If you are currently running DirectX 3.0 or below it is recommended that you update to the latest version of DirectX.
-Information on how to do this can be found on our DirectX page.
+If you are currently running DirectX 3.0 or below, it is recommended that you update to the latest version of DirectX.
+Information on how to do this is on our DirectX page.

 Other third-party software loading